Bylaws of the British Rorschach Society

 Membership is terminated by:

-e) On the decision of the Assembly of Delegates, voted by a majority of attending members, in relation to a breach of the by-laws or of ethical or professional rules.
+5. On the decision of the AGM, voted by a majority of attending members, in relation to a breach of the by-laws or of ethical or professional rules.

 Article 4

-The British Rorschach Society is administrated by an Executive Board comprising a President, Vice-President, General Secretary and Treasurer.
+The British Society for the Rorschach and Projective Methods is administered by an Executive Board comprising a President, Vice-President for the Rorschach, Vice-President for Projective Methods, General Secretary and Treasurer.

 4.1